Skip to main content

 Morgan maintained a discretionary 'Opportunities Fund' of approximately £3 million, which allowed him to authorise spending without normal committee approval processes.
 The Grant Thornton report identified this fund as an example of the inadequate governance oversight that characterised the council's operations.

-The Grant Thornton Public Interest Report, published in November 2024, found that Morgan had 'excessive influence' over decision-making and that the culture he fostered discouraged challenge from other officers and elected members.
+The Grant Thornton Public Interest Report, published in November 2024, described Morgan as the 'principal architect' of the investment decisions that led to the council's debt.
+It found he had 'excessive influence' over decision-making and that the culture he fostered discouraged challenge from other officers and elected members.
 The report described a council where the CEO's authority was rarely questioned.

 Sources